diogo-s-ribeiro/delta-statistic/README.md

 ---

-<p> &ensp; There are currently also (free) websites that are deploying this webapplication.
+<p> &ensp; There are currently also (free) websites that are deploying this web-application.
 They can be found at: </p>

 <ul>
   <li> delta-statistic.onrender.com </li>